RisabBiswas/MTMS-Med-Seg-KD/README.md

 ```

 ### Step 4 - Train the Student Network (S1 or S2) W/o Knowledge Distillation
-Before performing knowledge distillation and analysing its effect on the student model, we would like to train the student model and see it's performance w/o any knowledge transfer from the teacher network.
+Before performing knowledge distillation and analysing its effect on the student model, we would like to train the student model and see its performance w/o any knowledge transfer from the teacher network.
 ```bash
 cd Student Network (S1)
 ```
+run the training script -
 ```bash
 python train.py
 ```
+run the inference script -
 ```bash
 python inference.py
 ```